PavanRangani/docs/docs/prd/family/browse-single-families.md

   - Family details page: [See when no household available](https://drive.google.com/file/d/1dWXH7jl98KZXDCa-WKBALo603uaAzcCq/view?usp=sharing)  & [When all details are available](https://drive.google.com/file/d/10b8t6sMo905rjWv4p41nuTwiaG5sftW2/view?usp=sharing)
   - [Family deceased tab](https://drive.google.com/file/d/1je-RyyuJVufZ4vGA9qn_46WwfcmRYjem/view?usp=sharing)
   - [Family terminated tab](https://drive.google.com/file/d/1PhslfmNB2w0epCxnwHn0ks4IVLO1byF6/view?usp=sharing)

+## Tax Component Lead

+### Edit Tax Component Lead

+#### UX Rule
+- It is a dropdown of the user whose `Client Associate` checkbox is true.
+- When user is removed from the Client Associate, system will not removed that user from the family's Tax Component
+- When the Tax component user is changed, only open tax returns will be updated with the new user.
+Already filed tax returns will not be updated.
+For this, system shows warning message.

+#### UI Rule
+- Warning message: `As you changed the Tax Component Lead, open tax return will be updated but the filed tax return won't be updated`

+### Browse in family details page

+#### UX rule
+- It is a dropdown of the user whose `Client Associate` checkbox is true.
+- Shows pencil icon always from where user can change the Tax Component Lead.
+- When Tax component lead is set at the family level, all the open tax returns of the family will have this user set.
+Existing tax returns of that family which is filed will not have any Tax component lead associated.